Mtik333/pracaInzynierska/README.md

 To do:
 - disabling reduct calculation when it's a core
 - added button for reseting graph to the state before reduct computation began

+0.6.3 - 17.09.2017

+- changed graph to take a little more space, though it's still not cool to preview big datasets
+- changed perturbation for initial pheromone from 0.1 to 0.01
+- disabled reduct calcuation when it's a core of reduct was found
+- added resetting algorithm button and its fucnctionality